PowerDetector

 Email Account Setup

-In order to send email notifications an email account is required with an email provider such as gmail.
-You need to provide the email address and the app password for the account and the port number in the settings for this app.
-The password is somewhat more involved because you need to provide an “App Password” rather than the actual account password.
-In the case of gmail, you can ask gmail to generate such a password, which is generally approximately a 16 character random string.
+You need to enter the email address and the app password for this account and the port number in the settings for this app.
+The password is somewhat more involved because it is an “App Password” rather than the actual account password.
+In the case of gmail, you can ask gmail to generate such a password, which is generally about a 16 character random string.
 Use this password rather then the normal account password and gmail will allow this app to send email through it to the destinations specified above.
+Gmail provides this password as a group of 4 sets of 4 characters with spaces between each set.
+Do not enter the spaces into the password field for this app since the spaces are not part of the password.
+They are just included to improve readability.
 It is advisable to create a new separate email account with gmail for this app to use rather than use an existing gmail account.

 - Email: Enter the email address of the account that you are sending messages from - the account created above